developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

    repositories, however, you can skip it for public repos.

 We will employ External Secrets Operator to fetch our secrets from AWS SSM.
-We have already covered the [installation of ESO] in a previous post and using that knowledge, we'll only need to place the secrets in the AWS, and instruct the operator to fetch and feed them to our application.
+We have already covered the [installation of ESO][eso-installation] in a previous post and using that knowledge, we'll only need to place the secrets in the AWS, and instruct the operator to fetch and feed them to our application.

 ```hcl title="fluxcd-secrets/variables.tf" hl_lines="37 43"
 -8<- "docs/codes/0011/fluxcd-secrets/variables.tf"